Julius Eichberg

 Julius Eichberg (13 June 1824 – 19 January 1893) was a German-born composer, musical director and educator who worked mostly in Boston, Massachusetts.

 Biography

 Julius Eichberg was born in Düsseldorf, Germany to a Jewish family.
 His first musical instruction came from his father whose pupil was an acceptable violin player by his seventh year.
-He also received instruction outside the family.
-He attended the Musical Academy of Würzburg as a child.
+He had further early violin instruction with F. W. Eichler, Julius Rietz, and with Johannes Fröhlich at the Musical Academy of Würzburg.
 Upon the recommendation of Felix Mendelssohn, he entered the Brussels Conservatoire at the age of nineteen, where he took first prizes for violin playing and composition.
 He was a pupil of Belgian composer Charles Auguste de Bériot, studied composition under François-Joseph Fétis, and studied violin under Lambert Joseph Meerts.

-For eleven years he occupied the post of professor in the Conservatoire of Geneva.
+For eleven years he occupied the post of professor in the Conservatoire of Geneva, in Switzerland, and directed an opera troupe.